carlosmezquita/BackToAfk/README.md

 # BeBackAfk
-Mod to get reconnect to Beacoland's survival server after restarts.
+Minecraft mod to get reconnected to Beacoland's survival server after restart when AFK.

 ## How To use